kormyen/ardusamber/001-16x2-Date/README.md

 Desamber is a time/date format created by [Devine Lu Linvega](https://github.com/neauoire).
 More information about Desamber [here](https://wiki.xxiivv.com/#clock).

 This experiment was built with an `Arduino Uno`, an `Open Smart I2C / IIC LCD 1602 Display Module` and four `Momentary buttons`.
-This sketch does not use a `RTC (real-time clock)`, the date is instead set via the momentary buttons.
+This sketch does not use a `RTC (real-time clock)`, the date is instead set via the buttons.

 <img src='https://raw.githubusercontent.com/kormyen/Ardusamber/master/001-16x2-Date/PREVIEW.jpg' width="600"/>